House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 RIGID R4512

-The RIDGID R4512 13-Amp Cast Iron Table Saw features a powerful motor capable of producing up to 3450 RPM.
+The RIDGID R4512 13-Amp Cast Iron Table Saw features a powerful motor capable of producing up to 3,450 RPM.
 It uses a standard 10-inch blade and has a 4-inch dust port to help remove sawdust as you work.
-It features a finely polished tabletop, and it’s fairly lightweight compared to many of the other brands on this list.
+It features a finely polished tabletop and is relatively lightweight compared to other brands on this list.

-While we were reviewing the RIDGID R4512 13-Amp Cast Iron Table Saw, we felt it had a lot of cutting power, but the fence was impossible to adjust correctly, and it would shift when you lock it down.
-This shifting fence ruined many boards.
+While we were reviewing the RIDGID R4512 13-Amp Cast Iron Table Saw, we felt it had a lot of cutting power, but the fence was impossible to adjust correctly, and it would shift when you locked it down.
+The shifting fence ruined several boards.

 Pros